 "People build community 1) where they can, and 2) where it converts.
 If social media meets those needs, no need to go elsewhere!
 But a deeper, more intimate community experience can only be found on platforms that have better functionality to actually facilitate building real relationships."

 Here's my 🔥 take

 Yes, a social media platform like LinkedIn, Twitter, FB, or IG is a fantastic place to find new community members.
 It's also possible to build a thriving community on social media platform, but I wouldn't say it's easy.

 No, a social media platform is not the best place to host and foster a tight-knit community of people aligned on similar values, interests, or ambitions anymore (it used to be).

 I cut my community teeth in the era of The Facebook Group.
 When I built my first brand community there was one “affordable” all-in-one community platform option on the market and it was unimpressive to say the least.
 At the time, building your private online community on a social media platform was really the best option because:

 There were no sleek, affordable, simple community platforms out there.

-People were hesitant to join a community that made them create and engage in activity in an unfamiliar platform.
-(You really had to go to where they were already gathering and pray to God you could distract them into your content.)
+People were hesitant to join a community that made them create and engage in an unfamiliar or untrusted platform.

 We were all conditioned to value building an audience over fostering a community.